Zehrush/ZehraExchange-Zehra-Coin/README.md

 Zehra Coin (ZC) is designed to bring value and excitement to the crypto space.
 Launched on the Andromeda Protocol, ZC is fast, secure, and scalable while offering a community-driven experience.
 Holders of ZC will be part of an exclusive group that enjoys rewards, events, and an innovative decentralized finance (DeFi) ecosystem.

 ### Key Features:
-- **Community-Driven**: A cryptocurrency designed for and by the community.
+- **Community-Driven**: A meme coin designed for and by the community.
 - **Low Transaction Fees**: Powered by Andromeda Protocol, ensuring fast and low-cost transactions.
-- **Utility-Focused**: Unlock rewards, airdrops, and special events for ZC holders.
+- **Meme-Based Utility**: Unlock meme-related rewards, airdrops, and special events for CMC holders.
 - **Decentralized**: Operates on a decentralized blockchain, ensuring transparency and security.
-- **Staking and Rewards**: ZC holders can stake their tokens to earn additional rewards and participate in the project’s growth.
+- **Staking and Rewards**: CMC holders can stake their tokens to earn additional rewards and participate in the project’s growth.

 ---